-Our latest blog takes a look at 7 things you should evaluate before buying a hand dryer.
+This blog investigates the 7 things you should evaluate before buying a hand dryer for your business.

 We’ve written volumes about the importance of handwashing, but hand drying doesn’t get as much coverage as it should.
 Drying your hands properly after washing them is just as important as washing them properly, as wet hands can encourage the spread of germs (watch our video on the journey of the germ).